SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 ## 15.5.5 Hash Join

-1. Same with merge join, the hash join can be ONLY used for:
+1. Same as merge join, the hash join can be ONLY used for:

    1. equi-join
    2. natural-join

-   Why: See above.
+   Why: See below.

 ### 15.5.5.1 Basics